marcello-delcaro/binaryalert/README.rst

 This BinaryAlert fork requires

 * a THOR "service" license and
-* a THOR package for Linux with at least version 10.6.0
+* a THOR package for Linux (minimum version 10.6.0)

 ***************
 Getting Started